nanhung/MCSim_under_R/README.md

 # MCSim under R

-This is a small tutorial that can help the beginner to Run MCSim in R by,
+This is a small tutorial that can help the beginner to Run MCSim (current version 6.0.1) in R by,

 (1) Download all files from this repository.